DMA Distribuidora: Martplus

 This is a differentiated supermarket model, adequate to the needs and expectations of a more demanding public.
 It is focused on economic consumers classes A and B, and operates presently 8 stores, with a total of 11,866 square meters (118,400 sq. ft.) of sales area and a delivery service.
 The customer flow in the Mart Plus stores is around 500 thousand customers/ month; customers with high purchasing power, which gives to this network a special status in the retail industry of Belo Horizonte.

 Viabrasil

-This is a compact hypermarket network that has three stores in the state capital city of Belo Horizonte and the adjoining city of Contagem, Minas Gerais State.
-The stores are strategically located, serving the two cities as a whole from pole-regions in the state..
-One of the stores operates the retail concept jointly associated with the wholesale concept, thus serving a well diversified public.
-With a total sales area that is around 13,938 square meters (139,900 sq.ft.) and a flow of 400 thousand consumers/ month, Viabrasil network holds an outstanding position within Greater Belo Horizonte.
+This is a compact market network that has three stores in the state capital city of Belo Horizonte and the adjoining city of Contagem, Minas Gerais State.
+One of the stores operates the retail concept jointly associated with the wholesale concept serving a diversified public.
+With a total sales area that is around 13,938 square meters (139,900 sq.ft.) and a flow of 400 thousand consumers/ month within Greater Belo Horizonte.